extremeshok/clamav-unofficial-sigs/README.md

 * New config option: force_host, by default dig is used when dig and host is present.
 * Refactor and correct assign and check Binaries/Commands
 * Fix broken yara rule database names: Maldoc_hancitor_dropper and Maldoc_APT19_CVE-2017-1099
+* Ensure only dig or host is used when either dig or host is enabled

 ### Version 7.2 (07 December 2020)